er-anubhavgoel/JavaProgramming-DSAQuest/README.md

 15. **WAJP to print all the unique characters from a String.**
 16. **WAJP to print all the characters from String which has appeared more than once in the String/ print all duplicate characters.**
 17. **WAJP to remove all duplicate characters from String.**
+18. **WAJP to merge two List objects into a single list without duplicates.
+Maintain the insertion order for unique elements.**